ljsinclair/ljsinclair/reviews/the-power-of-the-doctor.md

 But then we get to the regeneration scene right at the end of the episode and not only does David Tennant appear, he's wearing a [suit and overcoat, that looks a lot like his original costume](https://en.wikipedia.org/wiki/Tenth_Doctor#Appearance).

-Put yourself in the festering shoes of some of the haters listed above, because it seems all their dreams have come true:
+And it's Christmas for the haters because for them:

 * The 10th Doctor was the best of all time (save for Tom Baker in the 1970s)[^jk8u]
 * The show has been crap since then, but the nadir arrived in 2017 with the despised 13th Doctor, and the show has been run into the ground thanks to showrunner Chris Chibnall who's written utter shit for the entire run.